St. Charles Parish, Louisiana

 - I know my ABFE.
 How high above ground does this mean I have to elevate my structure?

-Once the detailed Rita Recovery Map panel number is known, it can be opened by clicking on the corresponding panel number on the parish map immediately below.
+Once the detailed Katrina Recovery Map panel number is known, it can be opened by clicking on the corresponding panel number on the parish map immediately below.
 The panel will open up in the internet browser window using the Adobe Acrobat Reader software.
-The Rita Recovery Map panels range in size from 0.6 MB to 1.8 MB.
+The Katrina Recovery Map panels range in size from 2.1 MB to 3.4 MB.

-Rita Recovery Maps are for advisory purposes only; they do not supersede effective Flood Insurance Rate Maps (FIRMs).
-The Hurricane Rita-related data presented are preliminary and subject to update as additional data become available.
+Katrina Recovery Maps are for advisory purposes only; they do not supersede effective Flood Insurance Rate Maps (FIRMs).
+The Hurricane Katrina-related data presented are preliminary and subject to update as additional data become available.

-On the Rita Recovery Maps, each ABFE zone is outlined in yellow and is labeled with the applicable advisory flood zone type and whole-foot elevation (e.g., ABFE Zone VE Elevation 16).
+On the Katrina Recovery Maps, each ABFE zone is outlined in yellow and is labeled with the applicable advisory flood zone type and whole-foot elevation (e.g., ABFE VE17).
 ABFEs are measured relative to the National Geodetic Vertical Datum of 1929 (NGVD29), or roughly sea level.
 The whole-foot ABFE listed on each contour can be directly applied to properties located within the zone.
 On some maps, a thick yellow line marks the inland limit of the ABFEs; landward of this line, ABFEs do not apply.